Why Do Power Outages Happen?

 4. Planned Work - Utilities may temporarily shut off the power in certain areas in order to perform planned maintenance or construction work safely, or to facilitate work by others.

-5. Rotating Outages - To avoid the catastrophic outcome of the grid become destabilized in the event of insufficient generation, CPUC requires utilities to develop and maintain an active plan for shutting off the power to different small areas of customers for short periods of time.
+6. Rotating Outages - To avoid the catastrophic outcome of the grid become destabilized in the event of insufficient generation, CPUC requires utilities to develop and maintain an active plan for shutting off the power to different small areas of customers for short periods of time if called to do so by the system operator in extreme emergencies.

 Is a Power Outage Likely Where I Live or Work?

-1. Distribution (overall reliability) – You can review the IOUs annual electric reliability reports to determine if you live in an area that has historically lower than average reliability.
+1. Distribution (overall reliability) – You can review the IOUs annual electric reliability reports to determine if you live in an area with historically lower than average reliability.
 You can also request reliability information directly from your utility.
-See this page for more information: Electric System Reliability Annual Reports (ca.gov)
+See this page for more details: Electric System Reliability Annual Reports (ca.gov)

-2. Areas where fire safety settings may be activated – In general, utilities are more likely to activate fire safety settings in areas designated as Tier 2 or Tier 3 on the HFTD map during conditions that are more likely to lead to a catastrophic fire.
+2. Areas where fire safety settings may be activated – In general, utilities are more likely to trigger fire safety settings in Tier 2 or Tier 3 areas on the HFTD map during conditions more likely to lead to a catastrophic fire.

 3. Areas more subject to PSPS events – Areas of elevated fire risk shown on the HFTD map are more likely to be subject to PSPS events, although PSPS events can be called anywhere.